 The hotel has been well designed and throughout is a beautiful and grand design using warm colours and tones as well as darker colours for a wonderful contrast.
 The furnishings are also luxurious with detailed designs combined with nice colours and shapes.

 The Mandarin Oriental Kuala Lumpur hotel has an impressive 632 rooms.
 This includes 21 suites and also 51 apartments.
 The starting rate for a standard room is MYR 600 per night, and the starting rate for a suite is MYR 2,199 per night.
 The hotel is currently undergoing a refurbishment which should be completed by the end of 2017, and the rooms will have a brighter more modern look once completed.

 Club Deluxe City Room

 During my stay I had a Club Deluxe City room.
 This room is part of the hotels club rooms which means I had some added benefits mentioned further below.

-The room design was warm and cozy with rich furnishings and decor.
-The main room consists of a bedroom with large bed and goose down bedding, spacious and well equipped desk area, sofa, large flat screen television and iPod dock.
-There is a minibar, drinks facilities and on check-in guests get complimentary fruit and juices.
-During your stay your room will be made up in the morning and then turned down ready for sleep at night.
+The room design was warm and cosy with rich furnishings and decor.
+The main room consists of a bedroom with large bed and goose down bedding, spacious and well-equipped desk area, sofa, large flat screen television and iPod dock.
+There is a minibar, drinks facilities and on check-in, guests get complimentary fruit and juices.
+During your stay, your room will be made up in the morning and then turned down ready for sleep at night.

 Here are some of the complimentary drinks and fruit on check-in.

 Bathroom – There is a separate bathroom and I really liked the design.
 It was spacious and had a warm/comfortable feeling.
-There was lots of toiletries by a brand called Kan which are made exclusively for the Mandarin Oriental, and if you wanted to lounge around the room comes with thick and thin robes.
+There were lots of toiletries by a brand called Kan which is made exclusively for the Mandarin Oriental, and if you wanted to lounge around the room comes with thick and thin robes.

 During my stay I went on a tour and saw a few of the other rooms.
 Here is a little look at some of them: